Note that this years edition will be organized on crowdAI platform!

 Last update: Fri Jul 13 23:52:00 CEST 2018

-The last year's competition has been successful with a number of participants which submitted high-quality bots.
+The last years' editions, 2016 and 2017 has been successful with a number of participants which submitted high-quality bots.
 Nonetheless, the bots have not yet achieved the human level in any track.
 There is much room for improvement.

 The participants of the Visual Doom AI competition are supposed to submit an agent (in Python or Lua) that plays Doom using mainly visual input.
-Our ViZDoom framework gives a real-time access to the screen buffer as the only information the agent can base its decision on.
-The winner of the competition will be determined by a multiplayer deathmatch tournament.
+Our ViZDoom framework gives a real-time access to the screen as the only information the agent can base its decision on.
+This year, there are two completely different tracks.

-Different weapons and items are available.
-Five maps are provided for training.
+The task is to create bots that fight against each other in a regular deathmatch, where different weapons and items are available.
+Five maps are provided for training and more maps can be found at Doomworld.
 The final evaluation will take place on several (secret) testing maps.

-Your controller will fight against other submitted controllers for 10 minutes on a given map.
-We will sum the results over at least 10 games (on the same map in the limited deathmatch track and on different maps in the full deathmatch track).
-The controllers will be ranked by the number of frags, where frag for this competition is defined as:
+Bots will fight against each other for 10 minutes on selected maps.
+We will sum the results over at least 10 games on different maps.
+The controllers will be ranked by the number of frags, where the number of frags for this competition is defined as:

 Would you like to sponsor the competition?
 Contact us.

 These dates are not fixed yet, they can change.

 Each team is allowed to a single submission with 1 bot.
 Teams and bots aren't allowed to cooperate.